 - A. Submit a table showing the planned staffing assigned to the Phase 1.
-The table shall list all individuals assigned to perform work directly on the Project and indicate name, job classification, existing employees, or employees to be hired, or non-employees (independent consultants), the hours each individual is assigned to the Project during the Phase 1, and the total of all hours planned to be expended during the Phase 1. - B. Submit a table showing the planned staffing assigned to site management during the Phase 2.
-The table shall list all individuals assigned to perform work directly on the Project and indicate name, job classification, existing employees, or employees to be hired, or non-employees (independent consultants), the hours each individual is assigned to the Project during the Phase 2, and the total of all hours planned to be expended during the Phase 2. - C. Submit as a part of the sealed fee proposal only, expanded sections of the table created above in items A and B to include the hourly rates for the staffing levels identified including a total cost for each staff member and bottom line total cost for all staff identified in the tables for construction phases.
+The table shall list all individuals assigned to perform work directly on the Project and indicate name, job classification, existing employees, or employees to be hired, or non-employees (independent consultants), the hours each individual is assigned to the Project during the Phase 1, and the total of all hours planned to be expended during the Phase 1.
+Provide a separate table for Element 1 and 2 scope. - B. Submit a table showing the planned staffing assigned to site management during the Phase 2.
+The table shall list all individuals assigned to perform work directly on the Project and indicate name, job classification, existing employees, or employees to be hired, or non-employees (independent consultants), the hours each individual is assigned to the Project during the Phase 2, and the total of all hours planned to be expended during the Phase 2.
+Provide a separate table for Element 1 and 2 scope. - C. Submit as a part of the sealed fee proposal only, expanded sections of the table created above in items A and B to include the hourly rates for the staffing levels identified including a total cost for each staff member and bottom line total cost for all staff identified in the tables for construction phases.
 The hourly rates for Phase 2 staff shall include all staff costs excluding overhead and profit.